Until recently, the “Green New Deal” was a concept only discussed in wonkish, left-wing circles of American political discourse.

 Jimenez-Hudis: We’ve struck a pretty good balance of taking stock of how far we’ve have come in such a short amount of time.
 We do, of course, realize that what our movement has been able to achieve is pretty remarkable considering where U.S. climate politics was just a few months ago.
 But we are obviously very aware that bold ideas like a Green New Deal do face many obstacles moving forward.
 And that’s what throughout 2019, Sunrise is launching a whole campaign around the Green New Deal.

 Q: Speaking of some of those obstacles, of course, the proposal has been met with scorn and a lot of opposition from Republicans.
-But even to some extent too I mean last week, Nancy Pelosi referred to the Green New Deal as “the Green Dream or whatever.”
-And in her press conference with Ed Markey announcing the resolution she was introducing, Alexandria Ocasio-Cortez was very diplomatic and gracious in responding to those comments.
+But even to some extent too, last week, Nancy Pelosi referred to the Green New Deal as “the Green Dream or whatever.”
+In her press conference with Ed Markey announcing the resolution, Alexandria Ocasio-Cortez was very diplomatic and gracious in responding to those comments.
 But particularly after you guys demonstrated in her office, was it disappointing for you to hear those comments?
 Did they feel dismissive to you?

 Jimenez-Hudis: I don’t think so.
 I think that Nancy Pelosi, having been leader in the Democratic Party, is obviously trying to hold on to the power that they’ve gotten back after suffering through a decade of having to listen to the Republican Party in charge.
 And so really Sunrise really understand that our true targets are the fossil fuel billionaires who we know bankroll leadership in both parties.
 And for Sunrise it’s all about exposing that influence wherever it is regardless of where it is – whether it’s the Democratic or the Republican Party.

-Q: But in responding to those comments from Nancy Pelosi, Journalist Natalie Shure I thought brought up a good point.
+Q: In responding to those comments from Nancy Pelosi, journalist Natalie Shure I thought brought up a good point.
 She tweeted that a Green New Deal explicitly evokes one of the most popular moments in Presidential history, whereas a green dream evokes something more childish.
-And to that point about the wording of the New Deal, to people who aren’t so well versed in U.S. history, could you talk a little bit specifically like the evocation of the New Deal and sort of the legacy of Franklin Delano Roosevelt in that era?
+And to that point about the wording of the Green New Deal, to people who aren’t so well versed in U.S. history, could you talk a little bit specifically about the evocation of the New Deal and the legacy of Franklin Delano Roosevelt in that era?

 Jimenez-Hudis: Sure.
 The reason that the Sunrise movement, the climate movement, have gravitated toward naming the Green New Deal in memory of FDR’s original New Deal is trying to evoke the parallels between the times.
 So the New Deal was the response to the Great Depression.
 It was probably, obviously the worst economic disaster in living memory for the United States economy.
 And the New Deal was a massive investment in working people in this country.